 Anyone can be appointed or elected to the committee of management.
-A member does not need to be a shareholder in the Māori incorporation.
+A member need not be a shareholder in the Māori incorporation.

 No one, though, can be appointed or continue to be a member who is or becomes:

-- subject to a compulsory treatment order made under Part 2 of the Mental Health (Compulsory Assessment and Treatment) Act 1992 - a bankrupt who hasn't been discharged - convicted of any offence punishable by imprisonment for a term of six months or more, unless sentence has been served.
+- subject to a compulsory treatment order made under Part II of the Mental Health Act 1992 - a bankrupt who has not been discharged - convicted of any offence punishable by imprisonment for a term of six months or more, unless that sentence has been served.